-Obtaining and documenting our understanding of the process and testing the design and implementation and operating effectiveness of selected key controls performed by management in relation to technical provisions.
-This includes controls over the data used by the reserving actuary and the appropriate governance oversight in determining the key assumptions for the actuarial best estimate and the additional margin applied above the best estimate.

-Independent re-projections of the reserves balance using our own models for certain classes of business based on Q3 reserving data.
+- Obtaining and documenting our understanding of the process and testing the design and implementation and operating effectiveness of selected key controls performed by the Company in relation to insurance liabilities; - Independently re-projecting the reserves balance using our own models for certain classes of business based on Q3 reserving data.
 The determination of which classes to re-project is based on risk assessment, materiality and the appropriateness of re-projection due to the nature of the liability.
-We perform roll forward procedures including a review of actual vs expected ("AvE") development of Q4 reserve balances.

-Comparison of the assumptions, reserving methodologies and estimates of losses to expectations based on the Company's historical experience, current trends and benchmarking to our own industry knowledge, including information relating to any forthcoming legislation that may affect claims settlement speed or amount.

-Evaluation of the appropriateness of the margin applied to the actuarial best estimate.
-We challenge the Actuarial Function's approach to, and analysis performed in setting the margin.
-In particular, we consider the allowance for uncertainties inherent in the data and assumptions in developing the actuarial best estimate through inquiry with the Actuarial Function.

-Re-performance of reconciliations between the claims data recorded in the insurance system and the actuarial reserving calculations to ensure integrity of the data used in the actuarial reserving process.
-We also check the completeness and accuracy of the data flow from the claims and policy systems to the financial systems.

-Assessing a sample of case reserves included within outstanding claims at 30 September 2019 to check that the reserve reflects the most up-to-date information obtained in respect of the claim, based on supporting evidence on file.
-We also perform specific fraud procedures, incorporating an element of unpredictability in the selection of the nature, timing and extent of procedures.

-Testing a sample of claims payments by agreeing balances per the relevant systems to bank statements.

-Evaluation of the adequacy of disclosures in the financial statements relating to insurance liabilities and subsequent events.
+We perform roll forward procedures including a review of actual vs expected ("AvE") development of Q4 reserve balances; - Assessing and challenging the methodologies applied and key assumptions used in the Company's valuation of certain reserving classes including latent claims based on our knowledge of the Company and experience of the industry in which it operates; - Comparison of the key assumptions, reserving methodologies and estimates of losses to expectations based on the Company's historical experience, current trends and benchmarking to our own industry knowledge, including information relating to any forthcoming legislation that may affect claims settlement speed or amount; - Evaluating the appropriateness of the board of directors' margin to be applied to the actuarial best estimate, as recommended by the Audit Committee.
+This included assessing the directors' approach to setting the margin.
+We consider the allowance for uncertainties inherent in the data and assumptions in developing the actuarial best estimate through inquiry with the actuarial function and the directors, and, with respect to our understanding of any changes in the Company's risks and our own sector experience of approaches to setting the margin.
+In particular, we consider COVID-19 related uncertainties and the sufficiency of the margin to reflect those uncertainties; - Re-performance of reconciliations between the claims data recorded in the insurance system and the actuarial reserving calculations to ensure integrity of the data used in the actuarial reserving process.
+We also check the completeness and accuracy of the data flow from the claims and policy systems to the financial systems; - Assessing a sample of case reserves included within outstanding claims at 30 September 2020 to check that the reserve reflects the most up-to-date information obtained in respect of the claim, based on supporting evidence on file.
+We also perform specific fraud procedures, incorporating an element of unpredictability in the selection of the nature, timing and extent of procedures; - Inspecting a sample of Business Interruption policy documents, other policyholder and external information to verify assumptions and data used in the calculation of exposure to claims as a result of the legal ruling in Ireland and the UK and the Company's legal assessment of the extent of cover; and - Testing a sample of claims payments by agreeing balances per the relevant systems to bank statements.

-Overall, we found the key assumptions used in the valuation of the technical provisions to be reasonable.
+Overall, we found the key assumptions, methods and data used in, and the resulting estimate of, the valuation of the technical provisions to be reasonable.